Pseudo-isotopies and diffeomorphisms of 4-manifolds: Introduction

 are (in some sense) surjective in dimension 4 after taking connect sums of $X$ with copies of $S^2\times S^2$.
 Both invariants are surjective without any such stabilisation in dimension~$\geq 5$.

 Before we state the rest of our main theorems, we recall some high-dimensional background.
-In high dimensions, pseudo-isotopies are in fact classified up to isotopy by the invariants $\Theta$ and $\Sigma$.
+In high dimensions, pseudo-isotopies are classified up to isotopy by~$\Theta$ and $\Sigma$.
 Building on work of Hatcher and Wagoner in \cite{HatcherWagoner} and \cite{Hatcher}, Igusa shows in \cite{Igusa} that for $X$ a smooth manifold of dimension at least 6 there is a natural exact sequence

 Igusa shows that if the first Postnikov invariant $k_1 X$ vanishes, then $\chi$ is 0 and the sequence splits, with splitting